The Benny Hill Show

-At its peak The Benny Hill Show was among the most-watched programmes in the UK with the audience reaching more than 21 million viewers in 1971.
+At its peak, The Benny Hill Show was among the most-watched programmes in the UK, with the audience reaching more than 21 million viewers in 1971.
 In 1972, Hill received a BAFTA Television Award for Best Writer, and he was nominated for the BAFTA for Best Entertainment Performance.
-In the late 1970s, the Thames Television version of the show gained a following in the United States and would run in syndication until 1991.
-In 1980 and 1981, it received Emmy Award nominations for Outstanding Variety.
-In 1984 Hill received a Rose d'Or.
+In the late 1970s, the Thames Television edited version of the show gained a cult following in the United States, where it was broadcast in syndication until 1991.
+In 1980 and 1981, the show received Emmy Award nominations for Outstanding Variety Series.
+In 1984, Hill received a Rose d'Or.